google/sa360-webquery-bigquery/README.md

 ## Background
 Large SA360 customers want to build custom reports by combining their 1st party data with paid-search data.

-Easiest way to achieve that is by combining the data in BigQuery.
+The Easiest way to achieve that is by combining the data in BigQuery.
 There are two ways to programmatically import SA360 data into BigQuery
 1. [API](https://developers.google.com/search-ads/v2/how-tos/reporting)
 2. [Web Query](https://support.google.com/searchads/answer/2870738?hl=en)